MixBus Platinum v1.2

 12.1 — Primary Limiter

 Program-dependent release extends the release time proportionally to the depth of current gain reduction.
-When enabled, the effective release is calculated as: release × (1 + (1 − gain) × 2), meaning deeper limiting produces proportionally slower recovery.
-This makes the limiter less audible on heavily limited material without requiring manual adjustment.
+When enabled, the effective release is calculated as: release × (1 + (1 − g) × 2), where g is the linear gain coefficient (0.0 < g ≤ 1.0, with 1.0 = unity).
+This means 6 dB of gain reduction (g = 0.5) doubles the release time, while deeper limiting (approaching g = 0.0) can triple it — producing proportionally slower recovery on heavily limited material without requiring manual adjustment.

-When True Peak Limiting is enabled, the lookahead detector upgrades from sample-rate detection to 4× oversampled polyphase FIR peak detection.
+When enabled, the limiter’s peak-detection chain upgrades from sample-rate detection to 4× oversampled polyphase FIR peak detection.
 A 48-tap Kaiser-windowed sinc filter (β = 7.857, ~80 dB stop-band rejection) is decomposed into twelve-tap polyphase sub-filters evaluating the signal at ¼, ½, and ¾ sample offsets.
-The lookahead buffer sees these FIR-detected peaks before they arrive and reduces gain smoothly, with zero overshoot at the ceiling.
+The lookahead buffer sees these FIR-detected inter-sample peaks before they arrive and reduces gain smoothly, with zero overshoot at the ceiling.

 12.3 — Controls